turtlecoder/newman/README.md

 * `def DELETE(url: URL)(implicit client: HttpClient)`
 * `def HEAD(url: URL)(implicit client: HttpClient)`

-Notice that each method takes an implicit `HttpClient`.
-The `DSL` package defaults this to `ApacheHttpClient`.
-If you have your own implementation, simply define it as an implicit after `import`ing, or pass one explicitly.
+Notice that each method takes an implicit `HttpClient`, so you must declare your own implicit before you use any of the above listed DSL methods, or pass one explicitly.

 Each method listed above returns a Builder, which works in concert with the implicit methods defined in teh `DSL` package to let you build up a request and then execute it.